tytydraco/yessleep/out/Im_Never_Camping_Again.md

 I handed him the pole and we began to fish.
 We caught what seemed like 100 fish.
 It basically turned into sport seeing as how we caught so many.
 The entire time we were fishing and laughing, The episode played in my head on repeat.
 I tried my best to just forget it and enjoy the day with my dad.
 We went back to the campsite after fishing for a couple of hours.
 We scaled the fish, gutted them, and skewered them on some branches and began to cook them.
 Dad grabbed a beer out of his cooler, sat down with a piece of wood and began to whittle it.
 I stood at the cliff and looked at the river.
 I grabbed a rock and chucked it down into the water.
 Id say we were about 75 feet up but I wasn't sure.
 I turned and looked at my dad wanting to question him about what happened today, but I couldn't.
 Maybe I was to afraid to trigger his PTSD I'm not sure what it was but I couldn't.
 Dinner finished and we sat down to eat.
 Besides the creepiness of the day id say it went pretty well.
 Dad cleaned up the dishes and I started to gather more wood for the coming day.
 By this time it was about 8pm and we were winding down.

-"How was your dinner son tony?"
+"How was your dinner son ?"
 He asked.

 "It was awesome dad, Thanks for cooking."
 I said